ffich/Modbus_TCP_Client/README.md

 # Modbus_TCP_Client
 This repository contains a Modbus TCP Client control panel built with Node-RED, designed for experimenting, debugging, and learning Modbus communication.
 The flow provides an interactive dashboard capable of reading and writing Modbus Coils, Discrete Inputs, Holding Registers, and Input Registers.
 It is ideal for testing devices, lab experiments, automation demos, and industrial prototyping.

+A dedicated Modbus TCP server for Arduino Opta is also available and was used to test the dashboard, making this project a complete Modbus testing environment (client + embedded server).

 🚀 Features